openreachtech/eslint-plugin-openreachtech/documents/rules/en/no-if-in-oneline.md

 ### Speed of Reading Statement Structure

 * Writing an `if` statement on a single line places an excessive burden on the reader of the source code.
-The code reader must read right through the lines of an `if` statement written on a single line to see what is being done.
+The code reader has to read the lines of an `if` statement written on a single line from left to right to see what is being done.

 * Considering which of the following is easier, it is easy to see why syntactic interpretation while reading to the right is a bad idea.
   1. While moving your eyes to the right, check the position of spaces, `{ }`, `;`, etc. and construct the syntax in your brain.